WHO team in Wuhan visits hospital that treated early COVID cases

 “At the early stage in China, it was a burden particularly for Wuhan people when everyone was calling it a Wuhan virus, which was humiliating,” said Yang You, a 30-year-old Wuhan resident.
 “If it could be traced to the source clearly, in my opinion, it could clear either China’s or Wuhan’s name.”

-Reporting by Gabriel Crossley and Martin Quin Pollard; Additional reporting by Yew Lun Tian in Beijing; Writing by Tony Munroe; Editing by Michael Perry, Nick Macfie & Simon Cameron-Moore
+Reporting by Gabriel Crossley and Martin Quin Pollard; Additional reporting by Yew Lun Tian in Beijing and Stepahnie Nebehay in Geneva; Writing by Tony Munroe; Editing by Michael Perry, Nick Macfie & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.